michaelshiloh/resourcesForClasses/src/p5jsSketches/simpleP5jsClassExample/README.md

   // Here is where we create the objects and populate the
   // array with them
   for (let i=0; i < QUANTITY ; i++) {

-    // don't start at the edge or the ball will get stuck myCircleArray.push(new MovingCircle(random(CIRCLESIZE, width-CIRCLESIZE),
+    // don't start right at the edge or the ball will get stuck
+		// so we move by the ball's diameter myCircleArray.push(new MovingCircle(
+				random(CIRCLESIZE, width-CIRCLESIZE),
 				random(CIRCLESIZE, height-CIRCLESIZE)));
   }
 }